DataDog/hiring-engineers/answers.md

 * the _check_ name, in our case `custom_my_check`.
 Technically this is the simple name of the files defining the check (`custom_my_check.yaml` and `custom_my_check.py`).
 * and the actual _metric_ name, in our case `my_check`: this is how this metric is referred to in Datadog (e.g. in the above details).

-To see that your check works on the host (let's check the check 😉) run this in your terminal window:
+To see that your check works in the virtual machine (let's check the check 😉) run this in your terminal window:

 `sudo datadog-agent check custom_my_check`